I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 there were a lot of sharp exposed metal edges in the tunnel.
 I was worried about the cables rubbing against these

 sharp edges.
-I though about feeding conduit through the tunnel, but was worried it might interfere with the shift
+I thought about feeding conduit through the tunnel, but was worried it might interfere with the shift

 linkage and or the clutch linkage.

 After worrying about this way too long, I decided to run the cables along the side of the tunnel through the car.
 I